-"monitor and track adherence levels rather than to support the older person to play an 1 active role in managing their treatment programme."
-(Robinson, Newton, Jones, and 2 3 Dawson, 2014, p.
+"monitor and track adherence levels rather than to support the older person to play an active role in managing their treatment programme."
+(Robinson, Newton, Jones, and Dawson, 2014, p.
 384).

-Taking an individualised approach to patient goal setting was perceived to be an important 4 aspect of helping patients actively self-manage their conditions (Cowell et al, 2018; Norris, Jones, 5 6 Kilbride, and Victor, 2014; Norris and Kilbride, 2014; Robinson, Newton, Jones, and Dawson, 7 2014; Sadler, Wolfe, Jones, and McKevitt, 2017; Solvang and Fougner, 2016).
-However, it was 8 felt that those with cognitive impairment following a stroke for example, or those with vascular 9 dementia might struggle with active self-management strategies (Robinson, Newton, Jones, and Dawson, 2014; Sadler, Wolfe, Jones, and McKevitt, 2017; Satink, Cup, de Swart, and Nijhuis-10 van der Sanden, 2014; Solvang and Fougner, 2016).
-The level of social support available to a 11 patient was viewed as having an impact on a person's ability to actively participate in self-12 management (Norris, Jones, Kilbride, and Victor, 2014; Sadler, Wolfe, Jones, and McKevitt, 13 14 2017; Satink, Cup, de Swart, and Nijhuis-van der Sanden, 2014).
-Targeting individual factors was viewed as more likely to engage the patient and 15 therefore having listening and communication skills were central to self-management and 16 17 agreeing collaborative goals: I think it's just got to be really, really patient specific.
+Taking an individualised approach to patient goal setting was perceived to be an important 4 aspect of helping patients actively self-manage their conditions (Cowell et al, 2018; Norris, Jones, 5 Kilbride, and Victor, 2014; Norris and Kilbride, 2014; Robinson, Newton, Jones, and Dawson, 6 7 2014; Sadler, Wolfe, Jones, and McKevitt, 2017; Solvang and Fougner, 2016).
+However, it was felt that those with cognitive impairment following a stroke for example, or those with vascular 8 9 dementia might struggle with active self-management strategies (Robinson, Newton, Jones, and Dawson, 2014; Sadler, Wolfe, Jones, and McKevitt, 2017; Satink, Cup, de Swart, and Nijhuis-10 van der Sanden, 2014; Solvang and Fougner, 2016).
+The level of social support available to a 11 patient was viewed as having an impact on a person's ability to actively participate in self-12 management (Norris, Jones, Kilbride, and Victor, 2014; Sadler, Wolfe, Jones, and McKevitt, 13 2017; Satink, Cup, de Swart, and Nijhuis-van der Sanden, 2014).
+14 Targeting individual factors was viewed as more likely to engage the patient and 15 therefore having listening and communication skills were central to self-management and 16 agreeing collaborative goals: 17 I think it's just got to be really, really patient specific.
 I think you need to sit and spend 18 your time listening to all the factors involved in that particular patient's back pain to find 19 an approach that's tailored to them and then I think you've really got to get them on 20 board to buy into whatever the best approach you feel is for them.
 (Cowell et al, 2018, p.
+116).

-21 22 116).
-However, the notion of getting the patient "on board to buy into whatever the best approach you 23 feel is for them" is again focusing on a professional compliance model which does not align with 24 self-management approaches.
+However, the notion of getting the patient "on board to buy into whatever the best approach you feel is for them" is again focusing on a professional compliance model which does not align with self-management approaches.

-The Physiotherapist as the Expert
+2 The Physiotherapist as the Expert

-3 The theme of the physiotherapist as the expert expresses the views of physiotherapists as having a professional authority and a desire to be in control.
-This professional authority created an uneven power structure that was suggested to stem from professional training with the that although they were committed to helping patients, they were most often comfortable when they were in control and could dictate to patients (Norris and Kilbride, 2014).
+The theme of the physiotherapist as the expert expresses the views of physiotherapists as having a professional authority and a desire to be in control.
+This professional authority created an uneven power structure that was suggested to stem from professional training with the expectation that as professionals they held the necessary knowledge (Norris and Kilbride, 2014).
+In one instance, prior to any specific self-management training, stroke physiotherapists noted that although they were committed to helping patients, they were most often comfortable when they were in control and could dictate to patients (Norris and Kilbride, 2014).